pendulum-labs/reserve-onomy/readme.md

 `collateralization ratio` is the ratio of value of denoms minted to the collateral stored within a vault

+`vault ratio` is the collateralization ratio of a vault at a given moment

 `minter` is a user that mints stablecoins

 `saver` is a user that bonds stablecoins for interest